mayada96/DLD_Data_Exploration_and_Visualization/README.md

 Through the scrape_dld_transaction_data_to_csv.py script, users can easily fetch transaction data for a specified date range, ensuring the collection of up-to-date information.
 The extracted data is then processed, cleaned, and stored in a structured format, ready for further analysis.

-The Power BI report Dubai_Real_Estate_Report.pbix provides an intuitive interface for exploring the extracted data visually.
-Users can interact with various visualizations, including drill-through maps, bar charts, clustered column charts, and line charts, to gain insights into key metrics such as transaction value, property size, price trends, and more.

 Overall, this project serves as a valuable tool for real estate professionals, analysts, and researchers interested in understanding market dynamics and making informed decisions in the Dubai real estate sector.
-With its user-friendly interface and robust functionality, it contributes to enhancing transparency, efficiency, and data-driven decision-making in the real estate industry
+With its user-friendly interface and robust functionality, it contributes to enhancing transparency, efficiency, and data-driven decision-making in the real estate industry.

+For any further questions or assistance, please contact `Mayada Yousuf` at mayadayousuf96@gmail.com.